Sungpyo

 Campaign Identity | Airbnb

-Created for WorldPride and the 50th anniversary of the Stonewall Uprising, the campaign celebrated both legacy and future within the LGBTQ+ community.
-It extended across digital platforms, posters, outdoor ads, and custom-designed props—transforming public spaces and the event venue into a living expression of Pride.
+Working with Art Camp, Cash Studio, and Airbnb’s team, we developed an identity system that extended across digital platforms, posters, outdoor ads, and custom props—transforming public spaces and the event venue into a vibrant expression of Pride.

 Sneakers